igorshubovych/markdownlint-cli/README.md

 If a rule is passed to both `--enable` and `--disable`, it will be disabled.

 > JS configuration files must be provided via the `--config` argument; they are not automatically loaded because running untrusted code is a security concern.

+> TOML configuration files must be provided via the `--config` argument; they are not automatically loaded.

 ## Exit codes